nx-lr/32chars-js/README.md

 - `compressRange`, aliased `false`; and
 - `expandRange`, aliased `true`.

-All these functions rely on the principle of **[bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration)**, which states that every non-negative integer can be represented in exactly one way using a finite string of digits.
+All these functions rely on the principle of **[bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration)**; every non-negative integer can be represented in exactly one way with a finite string of digits.
 The reverse is true: every string of digits made from an indexed, unique character set, corresponds to a natural number.

 ```js
 const functionAliases = {